Classical string profile for a class of DDF amplitudes: Introduction

 where the black hole mass $m^2 = p^2$.
 The gauge theory counter-part which is the square root of the above is called the $\sqrt{\text{Kerr}}$ amplitude.
 This solution corresponds to the gauge configuration resulting from a spinning charged disk \cite{Arkani-Hamed:2019ymq}.
 Till date, there is no derivation of the Kerr as well as $\sqrt{\text{Kerr}}$ amplitudes starting from a higher spin action.
 Works \cite{Cangemi:2022abk, Alessio:2025nzd} are an attempt to fill this gap starting from massive string spinning amplitudes.
 There are however an infinite class of states, the simplest being those lying on the leading Regge trajectory.
 However these produce different stress-tensors.
 In the open string context for instance, the classical limits of these amplitudes correspond to a rigid rotating string with a charge at the endpoint.

 To move away from this configuration one may consider other physical states.
-DDF \cite{DelGiudice:1971yjh} provides a way to realize a generic physical state in the string spectrum, using the DDF vertex operator that takes the form
+DDF \cite{DelGiudice:1971yjh} provides a way to realize a generic physical state in the string spectrum.
+The very recent resurgence in study of scattering amplitudes involving these states have started since the works \cite{Bianchi:2019ywd, Aldi:2021zhh}.
+The DDF vertex operator that takes the form

 where $\sum_r r \, n_r$ is an integer $N$.
 Here $A_{-r}^\mu$ are the DDF operators which follow the same algebra amongst themselves as the string oscillators, $a^\mu_{-r}$ and also commute with the Virasoro generators.
 This latter property guarantees physicality of these states.
 The mass of the state is set by the level of the integer $N$ that is partitioned.
 The algebra between $A^\mu_{-r}$ and $a^\mu_{-r}$ is complicated which results in an ambiguity of assignment of spacetime spin to a generic DDF state.
 In general a DDF state corresponds to a superposition of massive spinning states in the target spacetime.
 The exact relationship at a generic level is a work in progress \cite{pesando1}.
 Note that in the definition \eqref{eq:ddf} the final spins are decided by the choice of $\lambda_r$.
 In our analysis we shall choose all of them to be same as well as $\lambda^2=0$.
 This excludes scalars.
 Furthermore, if we define $s = \sum_r n_r$, the total length of partitions, then the minimal spin in the spacetime fields is bounded from below by $s$ \cite{Bianchi:2023uby}.
 Therefore taking $s \rightarrow \infty$ takes the {\em spins} of spacetime fields to infinity : the classical limit.
 We will use this limit to extract the corresponding classical current in context of open bosonic strings.